DevvitIO/DevvitIO_Project_Ideas/README.md

 *suggested by Lamp*

 ### Dynamic Landing Page with Admin Panel
 Change the text, design and structure of a page from an admin panel (one page CMS).
-After that the project can be extended into a full CMS system.
+After that the project can be extended into a full CMS.

 *suggested by hotborsh*